Brick Court Chambers

 • The Libyan Investment Authority – a dispute between parties who each claimed to be entitled to exercise the functions of the LIA following the outbreak of civil war in Libya.

 A significant part of Kyle’s commercial disputes work also takes place in arbitration.
-Kyle has acted in numerous international arbitrations under a wide variety of institutional rules (including LCIA, ICC, LMAA, DIFC, UNCITRAL and the Swiss Rules of International Arbitration), as well as in ad hoc proceedings.
+Kyle has acted in numerous international arbitrations under a wide variety of institutional rules (including LCIA, ICC, LMAA, DIFC, DIAC, UNCITRAL and the Swiss Rules of International Arbitration), as well as in ad hoc proceedings.
 In addition, Kyle is regularly instructed to act in court proceedings in support of arbitrations (whether seated in England or elsewhere), including applications for interim relief under s.44 of the 1996 Act (e.g. injunctive relief), seeking or resisting the enforcement of foreign or domestic awards under s.66 or the New York Convention, and challenging or defending arbitration awards under ss.
 67, 68 and 69.

 Much of Kyle’s work (whether before domestic courts or in arbitration) is international.
 He is regularly instructed to act in cases involving foreign parties, foreign courts and tribunals and foreign governing laws.
-In recent years, for example, Kyle has acted in cases subject to the laws of New York, Cayman, BVI, Bermuda, Barbados, St. Kitts and Nevis, Mauritius, Russia, Kazakhstan, Ukraine, Cyprus, Germany, Israel, Liberia, Dubai, the DIFC and the UAE.
+In recent years, for example, Kyle has acted in cases subject to the laws of New York, Cayman, BVI, Bermuda, Barbados, St. Kitts and Nevis, Mauritius, Kazakhstan, Russia, Ukraine, Cyprus, Germany, Israel, Liberia, Dubai, the DIFC and the UAE.
 In addition, many of Kyle’s cases involve issues of both public and private international law (including issues of jurisdiction, the conflict of laws, and sovereign or state immunity).

 Kyle is equally at home acting unled in his own right as he is working as part of a large litigation team, and he is increasingly instructed as sole counsel.
-He has appeared as sole counsel in the Court of Appeal, in all of the civil divisions of the High Court in which members of Chambers regularly appear (including the Commercial Court, Chancery Division and Queen’s Bench Division), and in international arbitrations (under a variety of different institutional rules).
+He has appeared as sole counsel in the Court of Appeal, in all of the civil divisions of the High Court in which members of Chambers regularly appear (including the Commercial Court, Chancery Division and King’s Bench Division), and in international arbitrations (under a variety of different institutional rules).

 Prior to coming to the Bar, Kyle read Law at Pembroke College, Cambridge, where he graduated with a Double First and was ranked first in his year in 2009 and seventh in 2010.
 He went on to obtain an LLM from the Harvard Law School in 2011, where he specialised in private law, international commercial arbitration and public international law.